admariner/egograph/README.md

 # egograph

 ## About
-* Network graph from google autocomplete suggestions.
+Network graph of Google search suggestions.

 ## Development
 The website uses Django (a python framework) and is hosted on Heroku.
 It can be run locally for development.